The Johnson Advisory Council is an engaged body of alumni, friends, and school leadership.

 - The dean of Johnson and the chair of the Advisory Council personally extend offers of membership.

-To learn more about Advisory Council membership, qualifications, and responsibilities, contact Ben Davis ’88, Associate Dean for Alumni Affairs and Development.
+To learn more about Advisory Council membership, qualifications, and responsibilities, contact Ben Davis ’88, Alumni Affairs and Development.